axoflow/axosyslog-core-docs/content/filterx/_index.md

 In all three cases, the value of `${MESSAGE}` is the same JSON array: `["first_element", "second_element", "third_element"]`.

-You can define JSON objects using the `json_object` type, for example:
+You can define JSON objects using the `json` type, for example:

 ```shell
 js1 = json();